Layan002/robocar/README.md

 - 2 Wheels
 - 2 lithium Bettaries (4V for each one)
 - bettary holder
+- 9 Volts Bettary
+- Male-male wires
+- male-female wires

+## Mechanical
+- PLA white filament
+- Color spray (Yellow and Green)
+- 3D printer (I have AnkerMake M5 & M5C)
+> [!NOTE]
+> Some people or companies offer 3D priting servicis you do not to have printer if you think you do not need to use them.

 >[!NOTE]
 > For privecy I did not upload the Arduino IDE code or STL files og the robocat to protect my working from stealing.